 Prep weekly meals at the WRC for women experiencing homelessness.
 Mondays and Tuesdays from 10am to noon.
 Tasks include: washing, peeling, and chopping produce; cupping condiment containers; setting up for meal service, working in the dish room, and more.
 Volunteers must be at least 16 years of age.

-Together with volunteers like you we serve over ten thousand youth and adults living in Utah every year.
-From sorting donations to serving meals to mentoring and more, your time, talents, and skills help make Utah a better place for all!
+Together with volunteers like you, we serve over ten thousand youth and adults living in Utah annually.
+From sorting donations to serving meals to mentoring, your time, talents, and skills help make Utah a better place for all!
+Volunteers of America, Utah is not able to validate court-appointed volunteer hours.

 Serve a meal at the WRC to women experiencing homelessness.
 As a meal service volunteer, you provide positive community engagement and help us meet nutritional needs.
 Our kitchen facility can accommodate single volunteers and groups of up to 10 individuals, ages 16 and up.
 Meals are served to up to 200 women.